grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Ahem!"
 The bartender turned towards them and looked at Captain Percy with one eye and one socket.
 He rubbed his forefinger and thumb together in the air in front of him.

 "Right."
-She pulled a stack of coins out of the leather satchel, counted out more than a fair amount and stood them on the bar.
+She pulled a stack of coins out of the leather satchel, counted out more than a fair amount, and stood them on the bar.
 She looked at Cassandra.
 "That was your first paycheck.
 Sorry it had to go to that fucking asshole, but it'll be the last one that does."

 The bartender put a knuckle to his gristly eyebrow in a mock salute as they turned away again.

 "Here," said Percy, handing Cassandra a few coins, "that's an advance on your next paycheck.
 Buy some tougher clothes."

 With a shy smile Cassandra turned to take the ramp towards the stairs to the next level up where the barracks were located.
-Percy turned down the ramp feeling like it was probably time to get back to her boat and see how repairs were proceeding.
+Percy turned down the ramp, feeling like it was probably time to get back to her boat and see how repairs were proceeding.

 [//]: # (----- invisible character break)